Sir George Bowyer, 6th Baronet: Career

 He returned to Parliament the following year as a Whig, when he was elected at an unopposed by-election in June 1811 as the MP for Abingdon, following the resignation of Henry Bowyer.
 He was re-elected in 1812, defeating his Tory opponent by a margin of 112 votes to 11, and held the seat until the 1818 general election.
 In 1815, financial difficulties forced him to sell the contents of Radley Hall.
 As a consequence, he moved with his family to Italy, converting to Roman Catholicism in 1850.

+Personal life

 On 19 November 1808, he married Anne Hammond Douglas, oldest daughter of Captain Sir Andrew Snape Douglas.
 They had three sons and a daughter.

-Death

 Bowyer died at Dresden in Germany, but was buried at Radley.
 He was succeeded in both baronetcies successively by his sons George and William.

 Honours

 Bowyer was a Knight of the Venerable Order of Saint John (KStJ), a Knight Grand Cross of the Order of St. Gregory the Great (GCSG) and a Knight Commander of the Order of Pius IX (KCPO).